 My defence?
 I live in the flattest country in the world.

-The hike is 4km long and it includes 14 signs that explains details about the forest, the Tatras, animals and plants.
+The hike is 4km long and it includes 14 signs that explain details about the forest, the Tatras, animals and plants.
 It’s almost impossible to get lost since the route is marked by signs all the way → take this from someone who gets lost a lot.

 I wasn’t in a rush to reach Popradské Pleso so I took time to photograph and admire the alpine views that were in front of me.
 And wow, they were neat!